Robert J. Hartman

 RESEARCH

-My research interests are in ethics, metaphysics, and the philosophy of religion.
-I have published extensively on moral luck; currently, I am writing a monograph on character and moral responsibility as well as a series of papers about character, free will, and the afterlife.
+I research in agency and responsibility, normative ethics, and the philosophy of religion.
+I have published extensively on moral luck; currently, I am writing a monograph on character and free will and editing a book (45 essays) on growing in virtue.

 BOOKS